The following are the rules that apply to all Leagues run by Munster Squash:

 The League Committee for each division will be comprised of 3 personnel: the Munster Captain, the Munster President, and a League Secretary for each respective division.

-Each team that enters a league, on submission of their team listing, must have a nominated Team Captain for communication with the League Committee and must supply a candidate for League Secretary of that division (it will be acceptable to have one person fulfill both roles if necessary).
+Each team that enters a league, on submission of their team listing, must have a nominated Team Captain for communication with the League Committee.

 Any complaints are to be directed via the Team Captains to the League Secretary for communication to the League Committee members.
 Complaints will be put before all 3 members of the respective League Committee for discussion before coming to a decision.